natejakusz08/Poweshell-Admin/README.md

      ((((///****,******//////(((###%%%%&%   (((((((/////******,,,,,,,,,,,,,,,,,,,(#
     (((((*,/&&&&(.        %&&#/(###%%%&%   /,(((((/////******,,,,,,,,,,,,,,,,,,,/#

- # Microsoft Software & Systems Academy Carpe Schema
+ #  MSSA Carpe Schema PowerShell Script

 ### Description:

-MSSA is an 18-week academy hosted by Microsoft that teaches transitioning service members Microsoft server and Azure cloud administration principals.
+Microsoft Software & Systems Academy is an 18-week academy hosted by Microsoft that teaches transitioning service members Microsoft server and Azure cloud administration principals.
 Carpe Schema was our cohort name after a joke about seizing a Schema Master role in Active Directory.
 I started this project to learn more about PowerShell and how to take full advantage of Git/GitHub in a collaborative environment.

 ### Features: